Sensirion/arduino-i2c-stc3x/README.md

    Plotter` via the `Tools` menu to observe the measurement values.
 Note that the `Baud Rate` in the used tool has to be set to `115200 baud`.

+### Additional Examples

+#### Forced Recalibration

+There is a detailed explenation, see [Documentation](examples/exampleUsageFrc/README.md).

+To run the example, open the `exampleUsageFrc` sample project within the Arduino IDE.

+#### Example for mesaurement with RHT Compenstation

+To run the example, open the `measurementWithCompenstation` sample project within the Arduino IDE.

 ## Contributing

 **Contributions are welcome!**